Kenny Irwin Jr.: NASCAR

 Irwin made his debut in the NASCAR Busch Series in 1999, driving the No. 11 Ford Taurus owned by his teammate, Dale Jarrett, and then-Green Bay Packers quarterback Brett Favre.
 He had two fifth-place finishes in five starts in the series during the 1999 season, at Texas Motor Speedway and Dover International Speedway, respectively.

 He is also known for one incident where he bumped the car of Tony Stewart, a former rival of his in USAC open-wheel competition, into the wall in the NAPA Autocare 500 at Martinsville Speedway.
-After Stewart wrecked Irwin twice in the same race in turn 4, Irwin retaliated against Stewart by spinning him in turn 1 on the restart.
+After Stewart wrecked Irwin twice in the same race in turn four, Irwin retaliated against Stewart by spinning him in turn 1 on the restart.
 Stewart exited his wrecked car, clapped at Irwin, threw his gloves at his car, and tried to enter Irwin's car as it was driving under the caution flag in a show of displeasure.

 For the 2000 season Irwin was tabbed by Felix Sabates to replace Joe Nemechek in Team SABCO's No. 42 Chevrolet.
-He had a single Top 10 finish, 4th at Talladega Superspeedway, in his first 17 races with the team.
+He had a single top-ten finish, fourth at Talladega Superspeedway, in his first seventeen races with the team.
 He made nine starts in the Busch Series for SABCO as well, posting a best finish of ninth at Talladega.
 His final race for the team was at Daytona International Speedway in the Pepsi 400, finishing 22nd; he was seen as having a bright future with the team, which had just had a majority interest purchased by Chip Ganassi.

 Death

 During practice for the thatlook.com 300 at New Hampshire Motor Speedway on July 7, 2000, Irwin slammed head on into the wall, causing his car to flip onto its side.
 According to fellow driver Brett Bodine speaking to CNN, the car slid along its side for a long time before rolling on its roof.
-Irwin likely died instantly of a basilar skull fracture.
-He was 30 years old, and died less than a month before his 31st birthday.
+Irwin likely died instantly of a basilar skull fracture at the age of 30.
 Fellow Indiana native (and rival) Tony Stewart would win the race that Sunday, and donate the trophy to Irwin's parents.
 Irwin's accident was blamed on a stuck throttle, which was the same cause of the accident that had killed Adam Petty at nearly that exact spot on the track just two months prior.
 Ted Musgrave drove the renumbered No. 01 car for the remainder of the 2000 season.
 The car was renumbered to 41 in 2002 and Sabates brought back the 42 number in 2003 with driver Jamie McMurray.

-Irwin's parents founded the Kenny Irwin Jr Foundation and the Dare to Dream Camp for underprivileged children located in New Castle, Indiana in his honor.
+Irwin's parents founded the Kenny Irwin Jr. Foundation and the Dare to Dream Camp for underprivileged children located in New Castle, Indiana in his honor.
 The 2000 Brickyard 400, held on what would have been Irwin's 31st birthday, was dedicated in his memory.